Follow us

 If you don’t know which level to choose, we recommend the following:

-• If you can do a 6 skill routine with no extra swings on the majority of your events, you should strongly consider moving up from Level 7 to Level 9.
+• When to Move to Intermediate: If you can do a 6 skill routine with no extra swings on several of your events, or you are near the start value cap, you should strongly consider moving up to Intermediate.

-• If you placed in the top 5 on any event at Nationals last year, you should strongly consider moving up a level.
+Note: If you placed in the top 3 on any event at Nationals last year, you should strongly consider moving up a level.
+If you can meet all of the requirements in a level, you should strongly consider moving up a level.

 • Introduction to MAG Rules - Totally new to the sport?
 This document should help you understand the MAG Rules.